danslimmon/donothing/README.md

 `donothing` is a Go framework for [do-nothing scripting](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/).
-Do-nothing scripting is an approach to task automation that lets your processes evolve with minimal effort from documented manual processes to fully automated.
+Do-nothing scripting is an approach to writing procedures.
+It allows you to start with a documented manual process and gradually make it better by automating a step at a time.
+Do-nothing scripting aims to minimize the **[activation energy](https://en.wikipedia.org/wiki/Activation_energy)** for automating steps of a manual procedure.

 A `donothing` script walks through a **procedure**, which comprises a sequence of **steps**.
-As an example, here's a simple procedure for restoring a database backup:
+As an example, here's a do-nothing procedure for restoring a database backup:

 ```go
 package main